roche-rs/roche/README.md

 # roche
-A cli for building serverless tide containers for [knative environments](https://knative.dev/docs/knative-offerings/).
+A cli for rapidly developing tide containers.
+Roche is intended to target [knative environments](https://knative.dev/docs/knative-offerings/).
+But it can also be used to build standard docker containers.

 [![Build Status](https://travis-ci.com/roche-rs/roche.svg?branch=main)](https://travis-ci.com/roche-rs/roche)